-- 1. 03/25/09: Revised Bylaw under section titled Election Terms, Payment and Replacement of Senators.
+- 09/28/15: Revised Bylaw, replacing "Secretary" with "Financial officer".
+Major edits to descriptions for Financial officer and Classifed secretary. - 03/25/09: Revised Bylaw under section titled Election Terms, Payment and Replacement of Senators.
 Deleted section stating that Full-Time Senators receive a stipend of \$100.00 per semester.
-Full-Time Senators will no longer receive a stipend of \$100.00 per semester as of the date of the revision. - 2.
-04/30/12: Revised Bylaw under section titled ELECTION, TERMS, PAYMENT, AND REPLACEMENT OF SENATE OFFICERS to read: release time of .6 to the President; .15 to the VP and a stipend to the Secretary - 3.
-06/13/2013: Move Senate representation (departments and areas) from Constitution to Bylaws Section ELECTION, TERMS, PAYMENT, AND REPLACEMENT OF SENATORS
+Full-Time Senators will no longer receive a stipend of \$100.00 per semester as of the date of the revision. - 04/30/12: Revised Bylaw under section titled ELECTION, TERMS, PAYMENT, AND REPLACEMENT OF SENATE OFFICERS to read: release time of .6 to the President; .15 to the VP and a stipend to the Financial officer-Secretary

+- 06/13/2013: Move Senate representation (departments and areas) from Constitution to Bylaws Section ELECTION, TERMS, PAYMENT, AND REPLACEMENT OF SENATORS - 11/25/2013: Remove "Area-specific senators are elected by a majority vote of the full time faculty in their area." from Bylaws Section ELECTION, TERMS, PAYMENT, AND REPLACEMENT OF SENATORS